supervisely-ecosystem/import-images-groups/README.md

         └── car_401_side.jpg
 ```

-Folder structure explained:
+Structure explained:

-1. Name of the project directory will be used for created supervisely project.
+1. Archive must contain only 1 project directory.
+Name of the project directory will be used for created supervisely project.
 2. Inside project directory must be dataset directory.
 Name of the dataset directory will be used for created dataset.
 3. Group directories must be populated with images and placed inside dataset directory.
 All images inside groups will be tagged.
 4. All images in the root dataset directory will be uploaded as a regular images and will not be tagged.

 Example of created project using the example below and tag `car id` as user input:
 * Project name: cars catalog